 This Program is offered as a Hybrid: Attend In-Person at our School in Fairfield or by Live interactive Webinar.

-Class meets Mondays, 6pm to 9pm EST
+Class meets Monday’s and Wednesday’s Time: 6pm to 9pm EST

 Preparation for the NJ Electrical Inspectors Exam is taught in six weeks.
 It is the same as the preparation course for the Electrical Contractor Exam.
 (There is no need to attend the Alarm System or Business and Law Exam portions that those preparing to take the NJ Electrical Contractors Exam take.)

-Dates for this prep class are: Mondays February 10 to March 17, 2025 Time: 6:00pm to 9:00pm EST
+Dates for this prep class are:

 Below is a copy of the licensing Process taken from the NJ Board of Electricians.